absmach/magistrala-docs/docs/dev-guide/consumers.md

 The Subscriptions API in Magistrala allows users to manage subscriptions, enabling selective notifications based on specific topics.

-A subscrription is usually of the format:
+A subscription is usually of the format:

 ```go
 // Subscription represents a user Subscription.